josephclydemar/leetcode-x86_64-asm/README.md

 # Leetcode x86_64 ASM
-Solving selected LeetCode problems in x86_64 assembly.
+Solving LeetCode-style problems in x86_64 assembly.
 This uses the [Criterion](https://github.com/Snaipe/Criterion) unit testing framework.

 #### How to run